-So, if you’re unable to perform a task, like vacuuming or mowing the lawn, because your disability makes it impossible, then the NDIS can fund it.
-If a person without a disability would have to hire a specialist to perform the job, such as hiring an electrician to rewire a socket, it won’t be covered by the NDIS.
+In most cases, if a person without a disability would have to hire a specialist to perform the job, such as hiring an electrician to rewire a socket or a plumber to fix water pipes, it won’t be covered by the NDIS.

 Use this chart to help you work out if you can use your NDIS funds to help pay for a gardener, cleaner or even a handyman:

-- Agree upon a price – The NDIS uses an hourly-rate system for these services, so you and your service provider will need to agree on how much this is prior to starting the job.
-Keep in mind the NDIS won’t pay for any amounts outside of the hourly rate, so any incidental costs will need to be built into this.
-If they’re not, be aware that you may have to cover them out of your own pocket.
+- Agree upon a price – the NDIS uses an hourly-rate system for these services, so you and your service provider will need to agree on how much this is prior to starting the job.
+Keep in mind the NDIS won’t pay for any amounts outside of the hourly rate, so any incidental costs will need to be built into it.

-- your disability is preventing you from doing it yourself; and
+- The NDIS will only fund household activities if your disability is preventing you from doing them.

 - Most gardeners and cleaners are likely to be unregistered with the NDIS, so you’ll need to either have Plan Management or self-manage your NDIS funds to access them.